Buddhism in Cambodia: Jayavarman VII

 Jayavarman VII (1181–1215), the most significant Khmer Buddhist king, worked tirelessly to establish Buddhism as the state religion of Angkor.Jayavarman VII was a Mahayana Buddhist, and he regarded himself to be a Dharma-king, a bodhisattva, whose duty was to "save the people" through service and merit-making, liberating himself in the process.
 Jayavarman withdrew his devotion from the old gods and began to identify more openly with Buddhist traditions.
 His regime marked a clear dividing line with the old Hindu past.
 Before 1200, art in the temples mostly portrayed scenes from the Hindu pantheon; after 1200, Buddhist scenes began to appear as standard motifs.

-During Jayavarman VII's reign, there was a shift away from the concept of devaraja god-king, toward the concept of the Sangha, the concept of monks.
+During Jayavarman VII's reign, there was a shift away from the concept of devaraja god-king, toward the concept of the sangha, or monks-led community.
 In former times, great effort and resources were invested into building temples for elite brahman priests and god-kings.
 Under Jayavarman, these resources were redirected to building libraries, monastic dwellings, public works, and more "earthly" projects accessible to the common people.